 The emergency and safety services in this category, which includes police, fire, safety center, homeless shelters, and jail, serve the entire population of the municipalities of Anchorage and Fairbanks.
 Reduction in need for service for this relatively small group of frequent service users will not eliminate the more general need for these services.
-However, reductions such as those found here can allow for existing services to be made available to a larger group of people, and reduce the need for future increases in staff or equipment.
+However, reductions such as those found here can allow for existing services to be made available to a larger group of people, and reduce the need for future increases in excessive drinking as a determinant of reduced alcohol consumption.4 staff or equipment.
 In order to better understand the financial implications of the change in service need for chronic homeless individuals with severe substance issues, actual costs including infrastructure costs and decision criteria for making changes in staffing and equipment levels must also be considered.